Have you ever wondered what you need to start a freelance translator career?

 And that’s it, basically.
 Now you’re all set to become a genuine human translator just like me.

 Oh, wait!
-Now that I think of it, I forgot to include one more think you can’t do without if you want to keep your sanity.
+Now that I think of it, I forgot to include one more thing you can’t do without if you want to keep your sanity.
 Beer.